kumuluz/blog.sunesis.si/_posts/2015-06-04-microservices-with-java-ee-and-kumuluzee.markdown

 - JSF 2.2
 - JAX-WS 2.2

+In the next weeks and months the framework will be further improved with additional supported Java EE APIs.

 # Building Java EE microservices

-The premise is simple; use our existing knowledge of Java EE APIs to create multiple microservices that will be packaged and deployed independently to a scalable cloud platform.
+> The premise is simple; use our existing knowledge of Java EE APIs to create multiple microservices that will be packaged and deployed independently to a scalable cloud platform.

 Lets use KumuluzEE to see this in action.
-Supposed we would like to create an online book catalogue that people can browse and then if they like place orders for the books they like.
-While they would normally be many more functionalities, for brevity we are only going to look at the two of them; browsing available books and placing orders for said books.
+Supposed we would like to create an online book catalogue that people can browse and place orders for the books they like.
+While there would normally be many more functionalities, for brevity we are only going to look at the two of them; browsing available books and placing orders.
 Our goal will be to create an application with the following requirements:

 - Users can browse books as a list or detailed view;
 - For every book available users can place orders;